top of page

 You shall have no other gods before me. - Exodus 20:3

-God has made it very clear that we are not to partake in idolatry, witchcraft, or any superstitious practices or He will turn His face away from us (Leviticus 20:6.Deuteronomy 18:10-13).
+God has made it very clear that we are not to partake in idolatry, witchcraft, or any superstitious practices, or He will turn His face away from us (Leviticus 20:6.Deuteronomy 18:10-13).
 (And make no mistake, toasting is a form of idolatry.)

-Wine toasting, clinking glasses, and other Pagan practices mislead us to believe we can manipulate our own fate instead of relying on God alone through Christ Jesus: "I can do all things through Christ who strengthens me." - Philippians 4:13.
+Wine toasting, clinking glasses, and other Pagan practices mislead us to believe we can manipulate our fate instead of relying on God alone through Christ Jesus: "I can do all things through Christ who strengthens me." - Philippians 4:13.

 When we realize our sinful and wrong offenses against our Heavenly Father, we must repent and do them no more!
 (Acts 3:19), (1 John 1:9).

-Not conforming to the ways of the world
+Not conforming to the ways of the world.

 We are not to follow the ways of the world for the Word of God says: "Do not conform to the pattern of this world, but be transformed by the renewing of your mind.
-Then you will be able to test and approve what God's will is -- His good, pleasing and perfect will."
+Then you will be able to test and approve what God's will is -- His good, pleasing, and perfect will."
 (Romans 12:2.)

 In addition, loving both God the Father and His Son Jesus Christ requires us to be obedient in keeping God's Holy Commandments.

 Our Savior Jesus Christ said, "Whoever has my commands and keeps them is the one who loves me.
-The one who love me will be loved by my Father, and I too will love them and show myself to them." - John 14:21
+The one who loves me will be loved by my Father, and I too will love them and show myself to them." - John 14:21

-Key Takaway: By placing importance on rituals, falsehoods, lucky charms, and omens, etc., we shift our focus away from a direct relationship with God and towards false practices that are not based on God's Holy Word in Christ Jesus.
+Key Takeaway: By placing importance on rituals, falsehoods, lucky charms, and omens, etc., we shift our focus away from a direct relationship with God and towards false practices that are not based on God's Holy Word in Christ Jesus.
 And remember, any practice not rooted in Jesus Christ is demonic and evil.

-May the power of our loving God protect and guide you in Christ Jesus, Our Lord and Savior.
+May the power of our loving God protect and guide you in Christ Jesus, our Lord and Savior.
 Amen.

 Dear children, keep yourselves from idols. - 1 John 5:21